Ancient Origins

 6. Marcahuasi Plateau **Country:** Peru | **Region:** Lima Region, Andes | **Elevation:** ~4,000 meters

-Marcahuasi is a plateau east of Lima covered with enormous granite boulders shaped by millennia of wind and water erosion into formations that appear to depict human faces, animals, and figures from different continents.
-Researcher Daniel Ruzo popularized the idea in the 1950s that these were deliberately carved by an advanced civilization.
+Marcahuasi is a plateau east of Lima covered with enormous granite boulders, shaped over millennia of wind and water into formations that seem to depict human faces, animals, and figures from different continents.
+Researcher Daniel Ruzo popularized the idea in the 1950s that these were deliberately carved by an advanced civilization — and once you've stood among them, you understand how a careful person could come to believe it.

-The site is genuinely one of the stranger places in Peru.
-At 13,000 feet, in a landscape of eroded stone and high-altitude grass, the formations are dramatic and genuinely disorienting.
-The question of where the line falls between natural erosion and human perception is one you'll be thinking about long after you leave.
+This is genuinely one of the stranger places in Peru.
+At 13,000 feet, in a landscape of eroded stone and high-altitude grass, the formations are dramatic and disorienting.
+The question of where the line falls between the rock and the eye — between what's out there and what we bring to it — is one you'll be turning over long after you leave.

 Getting there: Village of San Pedro de Casta is the base (about 80 km northeast of Lima).
 From the village, a multi-hour hike or mule trek reaches the plateau.
 Allow 2 days minimum; camping or village accommodation required.